SugierM/imitation_trello/readme.md

         board - Board id
         name - Name
         description - Description
-        due_date - Due date (Can be null, but not now) order - Order in which it shows on page (Maybe it won't be seen in the future) status - 0/1/2 > (Ongoing/Done/Postponed)
+        due_date - Due date
+        order - Order in which it shows on page status - 0/1/2 > (Ongoing/Done/Postponed)

         *Now due to some bugs you can't create elements without due_date